-Peanut Butter Bash is an international group of food blogger pairing ingredients with peanut butter and creating all sorts of yumminess for you to enjoy.
+Peanut Butter Bash is an international group of food bloggers pairing ingredients with peanut butter and creating all sorts of yumminess for you to enjoy.

 This time the ingredient to pair with peanut butter is ginger.
-I didn’t have to think long for the recipe, cookies of course!
+I didn’t have to think long about the recipe, cookies of course!

 The recipe is a little too sweet for my taste, but my kids weren’t happy with the less sugary version.
-Anyway, the sugar is not that, much and it’s not refined.
-You can replace the coconut sugar with maple syrup, be careful with the amount of water then.
+Anyway, the sugar is not that much and it’s not refined.
+You can replace the coconut sugar with maple syrup, just be careful with the amount of water then.

 Other amazing recipes with peanut butter and ginger: